kents00/NprEevee/README.md

 You can also install an add-on by clicking the "Install from File" button in the "Add-ons" tab of the Preferences window and selecting the add-on file from the file browser.

 ![](https://user-images.githubusercontent.com/69900896/217299801-e4455e6d-03c2-4cfb-a6df-41ccffb7326f.gif)

+## Issues

+If you're having trouble integrating this code into your addon, [open a new issue](https://github.com/kents00/NprEevee/issues).
+As the module continues to develop, it will be easier for more developers to integrate updates and improve blender's overall user performance!